Realf Ottesen Brandt: Ministry

 He was ordained a Lutheran minister on September 2, 1883, by the Reverend U. V. Koren.
 He served in the Lutheran ministry for 44 years.
-He served for 17 years in Deuel County, South Dakota and for 27 years at McFarland, Wisconsin.
+He served for 17 years in Deuel County, South Dakota and 27 years at McFarland, Wisconsin.
 Both Brandt Township in Deuel County and the village of Brandt, South Dakota were named for him.

-Starting in 1906 and working with Halvor Hustvedt, Brandt was one of the first editors of Lutheran Herald.
+Starting in 1906 and working with Halvor Hustvedt, Brandt was one of the first editors of the Lutheran Herald.
 This was the first general church organ published in English by a Norwegian-American synodical body.
 Brandt was a member of the South Dakota Board of Regents from 1890 until 1892.
 He also proved himself a leader of the movement to outlaw liquor in the state of South Dakota.

 Realf Brandt married Thalette "Lettie" Mathilde Galby (1859–1939) in 1880.
 The daughter of John T. Galby and Margaret Aaker of Ridgeway, Iowa, Lettie was educated at the Breckenridge Institute in Decorah.
-She served as officer in several Lutheran church organizations, including two terms as secretary of the Eastern District Women's Missionary Federation.
+She served as an officer in several Lutheran church organizations, including two terms as secretary of the Eastern District Women's Missionary Federation.